PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/audienceManagerSetProfileAttribute().rst

 .. deprecated::
     16.0.0 This method is no longer recommended.
 Audience Manager is no longer available in the latest product version.

-The **audienceManagerSetProfileAttribute()** method sets profile attributes for Audience Manager.
-The attributes can then be sent to Audience Manager with a screen view or any other event.
-Attributes are all kind of information about the user.
-They help you build audiences.
+The **audienceManagerSetProfileAttribute()** method sets profile attributes in Audience Manager.
+The attributes can be sent to Audience Manager with a screen view or other event.
+Attributes are all kinds of information about a user that help you build audiences for marketing and advertising purposes.

 Syntax
 ------